Notes on using the DATAPixx with Psychophysics Toolbox

 My set-up

-Here’s how I’ve got the DATAPixx system connected for my current experiments.
+Here’s how I had the DATAPixx system connected for my original experiments.

-Actually that picture is already out of date since I’m currently running in Linux.
-I’m using a dual-head NVidia GeForce G210 graphics card, and my monitors are two Compaq CRTs, a P1210 and P1100.
+I subsequently moved to running in Linux.
+I was using a dual-head NVidia GeForce G210 graphics card, and my monitors are two Compaq CRTs, a P1210 and P1100.
 Both are capable of 160Hz at 800×600.
+See my notes on high refresh rates.
+Later on I moved to high frame rates under Windows.

 Drivers